Serial killer: Resource augmentation

 During the course of a serial murder investigation, it may become necessary to call in additional resources; the FBI defines this as Resource Augmentation.
 Within the structure of a task force, the addition of a resource should be thought of as either long-term or short-term.
 If the task force's framework is expanded to include the new resource, then it should be permanent and not removed.
 For short-term needs, such as setting up roadblocks or canvassing a neighborhood, additional resources should be called in on a short-term basis.
-The decision of whether resources are needed short or long term should be left to the lead investigator and facilitated by the administration (FBI 2008).
+The decision of whether resources are needed short or long term should be left to the lead investigator and facilitated by the administration.

 The confusion and counter productiveness created by changing the structure of a task force mid investigation is illustrated by the way the Green River Task Force's staffing and structure was changed multiple times throughout the investigation.
-This made an already complicated situation more difficult, resulting in the delay or loss of information, which allowed Ridgway to continue killing (Guillen 2007).
+This made an already complicated situation more difficult, resulting in the delay or loss of information, which allowed Ridgway to continue killing.
 The FBI model does not take into account that permanently expanding a task force, or investigative structure, may not be possible due to cost or personnel availability.
 Egger (1998) offers several alternative strategies including; using investigative consultants, or experienced staff to augment an investigative team.
 Not all departments have investigators experienced in serial murder and by temporarily bringing in consultants, they can educate a department to a level of competence then step out.
 This would reduce the initially established framework of the investigation team and save the department the cost of retaining the consultants until the conclusion of the investigation.

 Communication

 The FBI handbook (2008) and Keppel (1989) both stress communication as paramount.
-The difference is that the FBI handbook (2008) concentrates primarily on communication within a task force while Keppel (1989) makes getting information out to and allowing information to be passed back from patrol officers a priority.
-The FBI handbook (2008) suggests having daily e-mail or in-person briefings for all staff involved in the investigation and providing periodic summary briefings to patrol officers and managers.
-Looking back on a majority of serial murderer arrests, most are exercised by patrol officers in the course of their everyday duties and unrelated to the ongoing serial murder investigation (Egger 1998, Keppel 1989).
+The difference is that the FBI handbook concentrates primarily on communication within a task force, while Keppel makes getting information out to and allowing information to be passed back from patrol officers a priority.
+The FBI handbook suggests having daily e-mail or in-person briefings for all staff involved in the investigation and providing periodic summary briefings to patrol officers and managers.
+Looking back on a majority of serial murderer arrests, most are exercised by patrol officers in the course of their everyday duties and unrelated to the ongoing serial murder investigation.

-Keppel (1989) provides examples of Larry Eyler, who was arrested during a traffic stop for a parking violation, and Ted Bundy, who was arrested during a traffic stop for operating a stolen vehicle.
+Keppel provides examples of Larry Eyler, who was arrested during a traffic stop for a parking violation, and Ted Bundy, who was arrested during a traffic stop for operating a stolen vehicle.
 In each case, it was uniformed officers, not directly involved in the investigation, who knew what to look for and took the direct action that stopped the killer.
 By providing up-to-date (as opposed to periodic) briefings and information to officers on the street the chances of catching a serial killer, or finding solid leads, are increased.